-Students will need to complete the Request for Department Review of Transfer Course form and take it to the meeting with the reviewer.
+If a course has not been previously evaluated, students can request to complete a Course Substitution Evaluation Request via the Engineering International Programs office.
 The student is responsible for acquiring the course description, syllabus, and name of the textbook.
 Some students are able to get this information through the host institution's web site and through e-mail from staff and/or instructors at the host school.
 While this part of the process can be extremely time consuming, knowing which courses will apply to an ME degree and which will not is essential before beginning courses at the host school.
-In some cases, students will need to correspond with Iowa State University faculty about these issues after they arrive in the host country and discover which classes are available in the term they are studying.
 For this reason, students need to understand the remaining degree requirements before they leave so that they have maximum flexibility in course selection upon arrival.
 We recommend that students begin planning for study abroad at least one full semester in advance of departure.